WhirligigGirl/Whirligig-World/README.md

 Transfer Window Planner.
 There is currently no delta-v chart (and probably won't be until I finalize the system design in 1.0).
 This mod is a lovely alternative, with plenty of information on transfer times and delta-v.
 * Forum Thread: https://forum.kerbalspaceprogram.com/index.php?/topic/84005-14x-transfer-window-planner-v1630-march-18/

 Kerbal Engineer Redux.
 You should know what this does already!
 It's as useful here as ever.
 Displays information about crafts and celestial bodies.
-TWR displayed is relative to pol﻿ar gravity for Mesbin, which is about 10 times higher than the apparent equatorial gravity, so keep that in mind when building.
+TWR displayed is relative to polar gravity for Mesbin, which is about 10 times higher than the apparent equatorial gravity, so keep that in mind when building.
 * Github Repository: https://github.com/jrbudda/KerbalEngineer/releases

 RealPlume-Stock.
 Changes rocket engine exhaust to look different in a vacuum compared to in the atmosphere, by showing the broader expansion of exhaust gasses.